 Senior Vice President, People Development

-Trisha Conley has more than 25 years of experience in human resources, talent management, global integration and business organization.
+Trisha Conley has more than 25 years of experience in human resources, talent management, global integration and business organizational design.
 Ms. Conley currently serves as Senior Vice President, People Development for Renewable Energy Group, Inc. (REG).
-In this position, she collaborates with line executives to set the people operations visions, strategic direction and financial performance objectives for the company.
-Ms. Conley oversees the Human Resources, Talent Acquisition, and Learning and Development teams.
+In this position, she collaborates with senior leaders to set the human resources strategic direction and people performance objectives for the company.
+Ms. Conley oversees the Human Resources, Talent Acquisition, Compensation and Learning and Development teams.

 Prior to REG, Ms. Conley was HR Vice President for Fuels, North America and BP Downstream Head of Country for HR.
-She has also been the Global Head of Talent Management for Downstream, the Talent Management leader on the tiger team project with BP's JV partner Reliance and the HR Director of Integrated Supply & Trading, North America Gas & Power.
+She has also been the Global Head of Talent for Downstream, the Talent Management leader on the joint venture HR project with BP’s JV partner Reliance and the HR Director of Integrated Supply & Trading, North America Gas & Power.

-Ms. Conley holds a bachelor's degree in public relations and communications from The University of Northern Iowa and an MBA from The University of Missouri-Kansas City.
-She also serves as a trustee on the board for the Morton Arboretum in Lisle, IL.
+Ms. Conley holds a bachelor’s degree in public relations and communications from The University of Northern Iowa and an MBA from The University of Missouri-Kansas City.
+She also serves as a trustee and the chairperson of the Compensation & Leadership Committee on the board for the Morton Arboretum in Lisle, IL.
 In her free time, she enjoys traveling, reading and a variety of outdoor activities including skiing and participating in long-distance road cycling events.
 She also enjoys spending time with her husband John and their kids, Nataliya and Ian.

 Senior Vice President, Sales & Marketing

-Bob Kenyon has more than 26 years of experience in fuel operations.
+Bob Kenyon has more than 27 years of experience in fuel operations.
 He currently serves as Senior Vice President, Sales & Marketing for Renewable Energy Group, Inc. (REG).
-Mr. Kenyon leads the sales and marketing functions by developing, implementing and maintaining effective and profitable fuel sales and customer service with customers, distributors and manufacturers.
+Mr. Kenyon leads the sales and marketing functions by developing, implementing and maintaining effective and profitable fuel sales and customer service with customers, distributors, manufacturers and strategic partners.

 Prior to REG, Mr. Kenyon was President of Atlas Oil Company where he led the company’s nationwide sales, marketing, supply, operations and administrative resources spanning 20 terminals and more than 700 employees.
 Before that, he was the Market Manager for Clark Refining & Marketing, Inc. and the District Manager of Speedway LLC, formerly known as Speedway SuperAmerica.